 Incentives and bonuses include medical insurance, dental health, and vision well-being coverage.

 Understanding clients or employers’ expectations is one of many essential things to note.
 As you are trying to offer a service that may help them succeed in their brand campaigns, of course, you want to give the best that you can.
 If you keep doing your best, you have a higher chance of getting promoted, which effectively increases your salary.

 As a graphic designer, you need to understand your client(s) or company’s business goals and marketing objectives.
 This is because you will be the one who is responsible for the brand’s communication.
 If you fail to deliver the message precisely, then it can cause problems for your company’s credibility.

-That way, there should be clear communication between you and the brands you are working with.
-This is done to prevent any unclear information.
+That way, there should be clear communication between you and the brands you are working with to prevent any unclear information.

 From a business and marketing perspective, it’s essential to understand what your client’s goals and preferences are to create an effective design.

 For starters, you can learn design psychology.
 There are elements like choosing the right colours , picking up the niche, thinking of the audience’s gender, and opting for accessibility.
 You would also love to improve your design by providing relevance, including the vital website elements, and the most crucial thing, complementing your brand’s identity.